gvwilson/sdxjs/file-backup/index.md

 (<f key="file-backup-mock-fs"></f>).
 This prevents our tests from accidentally disturbing the filesystem, and also makes tests much faster
-(since in-memory operations are thousands of times faster than operations that touch the actual filesystem).
+(since in-memory operations are thousands of times faster than operations that touch the disk).

 <%- include('/inc/figure.html', {
     id: 'file-backup-mock-fs',